-Teachers produce differentiated planning for different ability levels that shows the use of support staff and additional/different provision where required.
-Sometimes staff will use learning objectives from other year groups to meet the needs of individuals.
-Where the National Curriculum Are Related Expectations are not appropriate, we use Pre-KS Standards, Development Matters or P scales 1-4 (from September 2020 the engagement model assessment will be used for pupils working below the standard of the national curriculum assessments and not engaged in subject-specific study.
+Teachers produce planning for different ability levels that shows the use of support staff and additional/different provision where required.
+Sometimes staff will use learning objectives from other year groups to meet the needs of individuals often there will be "scaffolding" to support learning.
+At the end of Y2 and Y6, if the National Curriculum Age Related Expectations are not appropriate, we use Pre-KS Standards to assess.
+(The engagement model assessment will be used for pupils working below the standard of the national curriculum assessments and not engaged in subject-specific study.
 The engagement model has five areas: exploration, realisation, anticipation, persistence and initiation; it combines a formative and summative approach whilst encouraging the identification and celebration of pupil progress.)
+We use Pivats with a few pupils who are working significantly below what is usual for most children of that age, it helps to assess, plan and support the very small steps that are needed.